bbeyzaebrarr/bbeyzaebrarr/README.md

 ## Merhaba, Ben Beyza!

 👩🏻‍🎓 I’m currently studying Cloud Computing Operator Program at Sakarya University of Applied Sciences.<br/>
-👩🏻‍💻 I have experience with HTML5, CSS3, and basic JavaScript from high school.
-I’ve also explored mobile app development with Swift.<br/>
+👩🏻‍💻 I have experience with HTML5, CSS3, and basic JavaScript from high school.<br/>I’ve also explored mobile app development with Swift.<br/>
-☁️ I’m passionate about web programming, UX/UI design, and software projects.
-I’ve designed several websites using Figma and have a brief background with Adobe XD.<br/>
+☁️ I’m passionate about web programming, UX/UI design, and software projects.<br/>I’ve designed several websites using Figma and have a brief background with Adobe XD.<br/>
 🌷 Actively learning AWS, Docker, Kubernetes, and MSSQL.
 Also improving my skills in Python and C#.<br/>
 🌟 Fun fact: I graduated high school as the top student in my department and love discovering productivity tools!<br/>